shazow/ssh-chat/README.md

 ## Downloading a release

-Recent releases include builds for MacOS (darwin/amd64) and Linux (386 and amd64).
+Recent releases include builds for MacOS (darwin/amd64) and Linux (386, amd64, and ARM6 for your RaspberryPi).

 **[Grab the latest release here](https://github.com/shazow/ssh-chat/releases/)**.